DataDog/kics/documentation/rules/k8s/rbac_wildcard_in_rule.md

 ### Description

  Roles and ClusterRoles with wildcard RBAC permissions grant excessive rights to the Kubernetes API and should be avoided.
-The principle of least privilege recommends specifying only the needed objects and actions.
+This rule flags Role and ClusterRole resources where any rule uses the wildcard "*" in the `apiGroups`, `resources`, or `verbs` fields.
+Wildcards permit broad access across API groups, resources, or actions, which can lead to privilege escalation or unintended access.
+The principle of least privilege recommends listing only the specific resources and actions required and reviewing existing rules to remove unnecessary wildcards.

 ## Compliant Code Examples